WASHING YOUR REUSABLE NAPPIES & WIPES

 You may decide to use reusable or disposable liners in your nappies.
 Disposable nappy liners can be popped in the bin at change time, and reusable ones can be washed alongside your nappies.
 If you are changing a poo, the disposable liner should catch the worst of this.
 A reusable nappy liner can be stretched over the toilet bowl to release any solids.

 Nappies can then be placed in a bucket or hanging wet bag ready for wash day.
 Soaking nappies is not necessary or recommended.
-DO ensure that any hook & loop fastenings are closed before washing- the "Twist & Stick" method will help your nappies looking great.
+Rather, we recommend that nappies are "dry pailed" i.e. stored without soaking.
+You can use a lidded nappy bucket for this, or you may find it more convenient to use a storage bag (wet nappy bag).
+You can also use a wet nappy wet for storage when you are out as these are water resistant.
+An example is this one.
+DO ensure that any hook & loop fastenings are closed before washing- the "Twist & Stick" method will help your nappies looking great and you can find that in our video guide below.

 |STEP 2 - LOADING YOUR WASHING MACHINE |